-Australia offers a variety of options for interested immigrants under their Business Innovation and Investment visa (Subclass 188).
-Separated into two stages—first provisional and then permanent—this visa allows investors willing to make a significant contribution to the Australian economy to move to, live and work in the country.
-The visa is divided into four streams: Business Innovation stream, Investor stream, Significant Investor stream and Premium Investor stream.
-In order to qualify, interested investors can develop and manage a business in Australia, invest at least AUD 1.5 million, invest at least AUD 5 million (Significant Investor Visa) or invest at least AUD 15 million (Premium Investor Visa).
+Australia offers a variety of options for interested immigrants under its Business Innovation and Investment visa (Subclass 188).
+Separated into two stages—first provisional and then permanent—this visa allows investors willing to make a significant contribution to the Australian economy to move to, live, and work in the country.
+The visa is divided into five streams: Business Innovation, Investor, Significant Investor, Premium Investor, and Entrepreneur.
+To qualify, interested investors can develop and manage a business in Australia, invest at least AUD 1.5 million, invest at least AUD 5 million (Significant Investor), or invest at least AUD 15 million (Premium Investor).
 The various investment levels require different levels of business experience and offer different benefits.
-All investors must be nominated by an Australian state, territory or the Australian Trade Commission (Austrade), depending on their application category.
+All investors must be nominated by an Australian state, territory, or the Australian Trade Commission (Austrade), depending on their application category.

 The program is administered by the Department of Immigration and Border Protection (DIBP).
-As of November 30, 2015, Australia has granted 1,125 Significant Investor visas (SIV), in addition to visas in other streams.
-Over the life of the program, over 90 percent of SIVs have been granted to nationals of China or Hong Kong.
+As of May 2017, Australia has granted 1,824 Significant Investor visas (SIV), in addition to visas in other streams.
+Over the life of the program, more than 90 percent of SIVs have been granted to nationals of China or Hong Kong.

-In order to apply for the visa under the business innovation stream, investors must develop a qualifying business in Australia and:
+To apply for the visa under the Business Innovation stream, investors must develop a qualifying business in Australia and:

 - Have a successful business career, including previous ownership interest in a business in the preceding four years,

-- Have a significant ownership interest in the nominated business upon which their application is based.
+- Have a significant ownership interest in the nominated business upon which their application is based for two out of the four fiscal years immediately before they are invited to apply, and

 That interest is defined as follows: